jimrutherford/bc-ios-developers/README.md

 #### Code of Conduct

-Orlando Developers Slack is a harassment free space.
+British Columbia iOS Developers Slack is a harassment free space.
 We do not tolerate harassment of any kind.

 ##### Harassment includes